lucascrx/EURECOM_SDN_assistance_DMM/SDN_Controler/README.md

 * **Topologies** is a folder where virtual networks are designed to test SDN controllers.

+*Note June, 8:* Some big changes have finally occured, controller has been changed in order to make switch independant on the way their interfaces are configured : there is no more topology constrain related to switches' interfaces now.
+They can have several local interfaces in any order.
+Code has also been cleaned on tiny points (robustness).
+Report plan has then changed then some points has to be changed.

+Solved Issue : in inserting a third table in a symetric way as the table n°0 it is now possible for switches to have multiple local interfaces.
+It is also now possible for switches to relay ping messages going to any interface of another switch.

+Next Steps : finish and adapt the final report, continue code cleaning.
+It would be nice to think about making controler working with a non strictly related backbone : tunnel establishement seems to be the tricky point of this enhancement.

 *Note May, 28:* Subsequent tunneling has been made proper : now only one tunnel is set up for a given direction between to given routers then we avoid accumulating outdated tunnels.
 The tunnel updating has